aadikatyal/DataStructuresHS/README.md

 # Data Structures

 #### A compilation of all my Data Structures problems/projects developed in the 2021-2022 school year.
-Notable Projects:
+Notable Projects/Scripts:

 - <a href="https://github.com/aadikatyal/DataStructures/tree/master/src/node">TreeNodeSetTask</a>
 - <a href="https://github.com/aadikatyal/DataStructures/tree/master/src/superlist">SuperList</a>